 I want to solve my problem

 The minimum wage is set as the equivalent of a 40-hour week.
+The minimum hourly wage in the Czech Republic refers to a standard 40-hour week and is the basis for calculating wages for part-time work.
 So if you work part-time and your gross salary is CZK 14,500, then you should not argue with the minimum wage when asking your boss for a raise.
-However, if you are on the same wage at full-time, then your employer must give you the minimum wage top-up.
+However, if you are on the same wage at full-time, then your employer must give you a top-up to the minimum wage.

 On the other hand, of course, you should receive at least half of the minimum wage at half-time.